Morgan, Missouri

+Unincorporated community in Missouri, U.S.

-Morgan is an unincorporated village in southern Laclede County, Missouri, United States.
+Morgan is an Unincorporated community in southern Laclede County, Missouri, United States.
 It is located approximately eleven miles south of Lebanon at the intersection of Missouri Supplemental Routes J and PP. Conway is approximately seven miles to the west.
 The Osage Fork flows past 1.5 miles to the south.
-There is a combined grocery store and gas station located in Morgan, along with numerous houses.

 History

 A post office at Morgan was established in 1896, and remained in operation until 1975.
 The community bears the name of Asa Morgan, a local Civil War veteran.